ValentinvYang/Pokemon-dapp/README.md

 ---

-## 📸 Pokémon Images
+## 📸 Pokemon Images

-This project uses static Pokemon images (001–200) from [HybridShivam/Pokemon](https://github.com/HybridShivam/Pokemon).
+This project uses static Pokemon images (001–386) from [HybridShivam/Pokemon](https://github.com/HybridShivam/Pokemon).

 ✅ All images used are pre-downloaded and bundled inside the project.